 If you prefer a vegetarian/ vegan version, you can definitely do without the salmon and just roll up the kombu itself without any filling.
 In Osechi, Kobumaki 昆布巻きwith or without filling are both common and equally delicious.

-With an emphasize on beauty and fine details, these Salmon Kombu Rolls are such beautiful exemplification of traditional Japanese cuisine.
 I hope you enjoy making this recipe.
 If you wish for more happiness in the coming year, follow the Japanese tradition, and eat more kombu dishes on New Year’s Day!

-Sign up for the free Just One Cookbook newsletter delivered to your inbox!
-And stay in touch with me on Facebook, Pinterest, YouTube, and Instagram for all the latest updates.
+Wish to learn more about Japanese cooking?
+Sign up for our free newsletter to receive cooking tips & recipe updates!
+And stay in touch with me on Facebook, Pinterest, YouTube, and Instagram.

-- 5 cups water (for soaking kombu)
+- 5 cups water (for soaking the kombu)

 - ½ oz dried kanpyo (gourd strips) (I used the whole package)

-- 2 cups water (for de-salting salmon)
+- 2 cups water (for desalinating the salmon)

-- ⅓ cup sake (5 Tbsp + 1 tsp)
+- ⅓ cup sake

-- 1 tsp rice vinegar
+- 1 tsp rice vinegar (unseasoned)

 - 3 Tbsp sugar